 The Tower of London is Not Actually Called The Tower of London

-We have all come to know and love the iconic Tower of London… but did you know that the fortress’ real name is Her Majesty’s Royal Palace and Fortress of the Tower of London?
+We have all come to know and love the iconic Tower of London… but did you know that the fortress’ real name is His Majesty’s Royal Palace and Fortress of the Tower of London?

 The Smallest Statue in the World was Built in London